carbonext-tech/api-b2b-docs/docs/main-concepts/orders.md

 https://api-b2b.carbonext.com.br/v1/orders/:orderId/cancel
 ```

 This request cancels an order.
-The order can only be canceled when it has been issued(after it has been created but before being paid for).
+The order can only be canceled when it has been issued(after it has been created, but before it has been paid for).

 **Response Attributes**